memo/eco-nft/README.md

 ## Ways to make it better
 Here are just some of the ways to improve the carbon footprint of NFTs:
 ### Still using Ethereum:
 - **Lazy minting**: This is not necessarily dramatically better, around 2x, or maybe 3x less carbon footprint.
+This is done by not creating an NFT until its first purchase.
 - **Sidechains**: NFTs are minted on non-Ethereum PoS sidechains, but can be moved onto Ethereum later.
 If they are not moved, can be hundreds times more efficient.
 - **Bridges**: Are specifically for making one blockchain ecosystem compatible with another blockchain.
 This can also be referred to as interoperability and allows chains to interact which otherwise cannot.
 The advantage of this is you can go from ETH to another less impactful chain without loosing the data minted.
 - **Various Layer 2 (L2) scaling optimizations**: Can be up to 100x more efficient.